moeltgen/ColStudies/README.md

 ## Changes

+### Version 0.7
+Improved:
+- da|ra login page added for easier use.
+- da|ra accepts direct registration, not only a draft
+- DBKEdit STAR files properties now support option to export SPSS and export language

 ### Version 0.6
 Several improvements have been added:
 - Added a menu item for Search: This allows to search Colectica studies and display the list of results.